RETURN TO UFO PAGE | E-MAIL ME

 A.

-I wouldn't be surprised if it keeps air-to-ground and air-to-air radio transmissions and radar evidence under wraps, as well as perhaps some interesting gun camera footage and aerial reconnaissance and satellite imagery.
+I wouldn't be surprised if it keeps radio transmissions and radar evidence under wraps, as well as perhaps some interesting gun camera footage and aerial reconnaissance and satellite imagery.
 I also imagine there's a bundle of official reports on file somewhere that remain classified, not so much for what they contain, but because restricting the flow of information is a big part of what the government does naturally.
-I don't believe, however, the government/military has a crashed saucer or alien bodies on ice.
+I'd personally find the fact that our government was capable of maintaining a secret of this caliber for over fifty years (especially in the light of the fact that the number of people required to pull off such a stunt would easily number into the thousands) more remarkable than the possibility that there are aliens amongst us.

 A.

-The Majestic documents are a series of letters and personal top secret correspondence supposedly exchanged between senior government officials in the Truman and later Eisenhower administrations that demonstrate the government not only was aware of extraterrestrials, but was covering up the fact that they had recovered both crashed alien disks and dead alien corpses from a number of crash sites from around the world.
-I personally believe all these documents to be hoaxes of varying degrees of sophistication (see my analysis of one of the more famous Majestic documents, SOM1-01, here) and something that has done more damage to the credibility of the phenomenon than anything else.
-While I have no problem with the idea that the government may have maintained more than just a casual interest in UFOs over the years (and may even now be looking into the phenomenon privately) the idea that they would leave any sort of paper trail regarding things like recovered exotic technologies and alien bodies is too incredulous to be believed.
+For those new to the controversy, the Majestic documents are a series of letters and personal correspondence exchanged between senior government officials in the Truman and later Eisenhower administrations that supposedly demonstrate the government not only was aware of extraterrestrials, but was covering up the fact that they had recovered both crashed alien disks and dead alien corpses from a number of crash sites from around the world.
+While the authenticity of some—and many would say all—of these purported documents is a source of considerable debate, I personally believe all of these documents to be hoaxes of varying degrees of sophistication.
+A number have been proven to be clever frauds (see my analysis of one of the more famous Majestic documents, SOM1-01, here) and the remainder appear most likely hoaxes as well, resulting in considerable damage being done to the credibility of the UFO phenomenon.
+While I have no problem with the idea that the government may maintain more than just a casual interest in UFOs and may even now be looking into the phenomenon privately, the idea that they would leave any sort of paper trail regarding things like recovered exotic technologies and alien bodies over the decades is too incredulous to be believed.

 Q. So I don't believe a spaceship crashed near Roswell, New Mexico in 1947?